 It's happening, but it shouldn't happen.

-I'm just curious how a long-term ban consistent with the president's goal of unifying our country and putting Americans back to work and helping our economies uh grow.
+I'm just curious how a long-term ban consistent with the president's goal of unifying our country and putting Americans back to work and helping our economies grow, how is that all consistent?

-I think the president's plan of building back better, which would create more jobs in energy, clean energy, uh, than the jobs that might be sacrificed.
+I think the president's plan of building back better, which would create more jobs in energy, clean energy, than the jobs that might be sacrificed.

-For the last few years.
+No surprise, right, for the last few years.

 No, it's not.